-CAP theorem states, you have option to pick only 2 at any point of time out of three: C, A or P.
+CAP theorem or Brewer’s theorem states, says you have option to pick only 2 at any point in time out of three: C, A or P.

 - A stand for Availability and